quickstrom/quickstrom/docs/source/tutorials/first.rst

 specification, and found multiple bugs.

 Have we found all bugs?
 Possibly not.
 This is the thing with testing.
 We can't know if we've found all problems.
-However, Quickstrom tries very hard to find more of them for you, requiring less effort.
+However, with Quickstrom you can increase your confidence in the correctness of your web app, especially if you continously run tests on it.

 This tutorial is intentionally fast-paced and low on theory.
 Now that you've got your hands dirty, it's a good time to check out